bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 a.at(20)=1;               // Like a[20] but throws out_of_range()
 a.resize(15);             // Make vector size 15
                           // If new size is less than current, diff elements are demolished
-                          // If new size is larger, memory is reserved, but nothing's on the new indexes yet
+                          // If new size is larger, memory is reserved, but nothing's on contents yet
-                          // eg. make sure to do a.at(14) = value; before trying to access that index contents
+                          // eg. do a.at(14) = value; before trying to access that index contents

 a.erase(a.begin()+3);     // Remove a[3], shifts elements towards back